ClothierNamedJeremiah/MyReads/README.md

     └── index.js # Used for DOM rendering only.
 ```

-## Additional Features
-* Rating books
-* Bulk Move (from one category to another)

 ## Backend Server

-To simplify your development process, I have used a backend server.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:
+[`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)